 (b) It is also used in detection of fracture in bones, teeth.

-State the name and the range of wavelength of the invisible electromagnetic waves beyond the red end of visible spectrum.
+State the name and the range of wavelength of the invisible electromagnetic waves beyond the red end of the visible spectrum.

 The electromagnetic waves beyond the red extreme of the visible light has certain radiations which produce a strong heating effect, are known as infrared radiations.